Harsh-lohani/Lung-Cancer-Detection/README.md

 train, and evaluate neural network models.
 In this project, Tensorflow (Keras) is the primary framework for developing the Convolutional Neural Network (CNN) model used for lung cancer detection.

+Importing Dataset

+The dataset consists of images categorizing normal lung tissues, lung adenocarcinomas, and lung squamous cell carcinomas.
+The extraction process is facilitated using the zipfile module, ensuring accessibility for subsequent stages of the project.
+The dataset which we will use here has been taken from -https://www.kaggle.com/datasets/andrewmvd/lung-and colon-cancer-histopathological-images.
+This dataset includes 5000 images for three classes of lung conditions:

+• Normal Class

+• Lung Adenocarcinomas

+• Lung Squamous Cell Carcinomas

+These images for each class have been developed from 250 images by performing Data Augmentation on them.
+That is why we won’t be using Data Augmentation further on these images.